 - You DO NOT need to wear a highly restrictive mask (e.g. N95 or tight-fitting face mask).
 We just want something in front of your mouth and nose that will catch most of those potentially dangerous droplets from coughing, sneezing, or breathing heavily from climbing and working out hard.
-PLEASE FIND A FACE COVERING THAT YOU ARE COMFORTABLE CLIMBING IN THAT COVERS YOUR MOUTH AND NOSE AND LETS YOU BREATH!
+PLEASE FIND A FACE COVERING THAT YOU ARE COMFORTABLE CLIMBING IN THAT COVERS YOUR MOUTH AND NOSE AND LETS YOU BREATHE!
 This small action makes a big difference in protecting yourself and those around you!

 When can I take off the mask?

-- We ask you keep it on as much as possible.
+- We ask you keep it on while you’re inside.
 Need a drink?
 No problem.
-But, please do try to keep it up most of the time you are inside.
+But, please do try to keep it up when you are inside.

-- Check out the “DMZ” (that’s the “De-Mask Zone”) on our patio when you need a longer break from the confines of the mask.
+- Check out the “DMZ” (that’s the “De-Mask Zone”) on our patio when you need a break from the confines of the mask.
 Feel free to step out for a mask break at all times; just respect the space between you and others.